mpoladi/6.C395-chatbot-layout/README.md

 # Boston Public School Selection Chatbot

-This is a skeleton repo you can use to design a school choice chatbot.
+This is a skeleton repo you can use to design your school choice chatbot.
 Feel free to change it however you'd like!
-This repo is compatible with CPU (using your own computer).
-Loading the model and running inference might be a little slow, but it should be manageable.
-If you have access to your own GPUs you can use them as well, but we don't require it whatsoever.
+This repo is compatible with CPU (using your own computer) because it uses models on HuggingFace.
+You can also load models locally if you'd like, but we recommend using smaller ones.

-The end goal: make the chatbot and upload it to a huggingface space.
-We have included instructions for interacting with huggingface below.
-Here's an example of the final output we made as an example:.
-Your chatbot should be much better!
+The end goal: make the chatbot and upload it to a Huggingface Space.
+We have included instructions for using HuggingFace below.
+[Here's an example](https://huggingface.co/spaces/sbentley/Boston-School-Choice) of a chatbot made by the course staff.
+Yours should be much better!

 Note: We encourage you to use AI tools (like Cursor or LLMs) to help you on this assignment.
 Learn how to leverage these tools.